Skip to content

 What to do in Saphan Hin?

-Saphan Hin in Phuket Town doesn’t look like much during the day: a dull-looking rectangular lake, a waterfront with not much to enjoy except for a sunken boat, a vast empty parking, and a massive abandoned shopping mall once called ‘Lucky Plaza’ and a Chinese shrine.
-Now come again around 6 pm, and you will feel transported in a buzzing fitness and jogging playground city public park with hundreds of families, friends, and couples picnicking on the lawn along the seaboard.
+Saphan Hin in Phuket Town doesn’t look like much during the day: a dull-looking rectangular lake, a waterfront with not much to enjoy except for a sunken boat, a vast empty parking lot, a massive abandoned shopping mall once called ‘Lucky Plaza’ and a Chinese shrine.
+Now come again around 6 pm, and you will feel transported to a buzzing fitness and jogging playground, a city public park with hundreds of families, friends, and couples picnicking on the lawn along the seaboard.
 And in Thailand, where there is a crowd, there is food!

 saphan hin phuket town